Published On: Feb 12 2013 11:28:24 AM CSTUpdated On: Jan 12 2016 11:19:48 PM CST

-As President Barack Obama prepares to deliver tonight's State of the Union address, look back at the many memorable moments in State of the Union addresses through the years.
+Now that President Barack Obama has delivered his final State of the Union address, tale look back at some of the memorable moments in other State of the Union addresses through the years.

 1941: FDR's 'Four Freedoms' -- One of the most memorable State of the Union moments is President Franklin D. Roosevelt's declaration of the "Four Freedoms" in his 1941 State of the Union -- the freedom from want, the freedom from fear, the freedom of speech and the freedom of worship.

 1964: LBJ Declares War on Poverty -- In his first State of the Union, just two months after the assassination of John F. Kennedy, President Lyndon B. Johnson called for an unconditional war on poverty.
 It involved a extensive set of interrelated programs regarding health care, urban centers in Appalachia and more.

 1974: Nixon is Defiant -- Amid the Watergate scandal, President Richard Nixon declares one year of the scandal to be "enough."
 His voice trembling, at one point he means to say, "we must replace the discredited welfare system," but instead says, "we must replace the discredited president."

 1982: Skutnik Steals the Show -- President Ronald Reagan begins the traditional of honoring guests at the State of the Union, turning to the House Gallery and recognizing Lenny Skutnik as a hero.
 Skutnik had jumped into the waters of the Potomac River to help rescue the survivors of an airplane crash.